-- Review the Check It Out prezi presentation. - Review the Check It Out instructor notes. - REMEMBER TO STOP BEFORE THE IDENTITY THEFT SECTION & USE THE CONDENSED VERSION! - Instructor notes are also posted in the Money Coach Volunteer Materials webpage. - Review the Check It Out student workbook.
-Students will receive a hardcopy of the workbook.
-A fillable PDF version is also posted in the Money Coach Student Materials webpage.
+- Review the Check It Out Prezi presentation and Check It Out instructor notes.
+Instructor notes are also posted on the Money Coach Volunteer Materials webpage. - Review the Check It Out student workbook.
+Students will receive a hard copy of the workbook.
+A fillable PDF version is located on the Moach Coach Student Materials webpage.